Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: E3VQA Benchmark

 \subsubsection{Human Verification}

 Following automated QA generation, we perform a human verification with four expert annotators.
-The experts thoroughly review all questions, discarding those that are unclear or of low quality.
+The experts thoroughly review all questions, discarding unclear or low-quality questions.
 They also carefully craft the answer options, leveraging the responses generated in the previous step: $A_{ego}$, $A_{exo}$, $A_{both}$, and $A_{text}$.
-This process results in the final E3VQA dataset, comprising 4,000 high-quality, multi-perspective QA pairs, representing just 3.6\% of the original 110,400 samples after filtering and refinement.
-Please refer to the Appendix for additional details.
+This process results in the final E3VQA dataset, comprising 4,000 high-quality QA pairs, representing just 3.6\% of the original 110,400 samples after filtering and refinement.
+Please refer to Appendix~\ref{dataset_verification} for additional details.